oliverjam/learn-rest-apis/README.md

 Instead you can put a version number in the URL so clients can keep using the version they're on forever without it breaking.
 Add `/v1/` to the front of all your routes.
 Now if you ever want to make a breaking change you can release a new version with `/v2/` for all the URLs.

+### CORS

+Since this is a general purpose API it will probably be accessed from domains other than the one it's deployed on.
+Make sure your server handles cross-origin requests correctly and responds with the right headers to allow anyone to talk to the API.

 ### Rate-limiting

 It's usually a good idea to rate-limit APIs intended for others to use (especially if they aren't paying for it).
 This helps prevent abuse.
 Rate-limiting at least the login route is also a good idea to prevent an attacker attempting to brute-force passwords by guessing thousands at a time.